MacroUniverse/SLISCt/README.md

 * See cuSLISC project for a GPU version of SLISC using CUDA.
 * See MatFile project for saving and reading "Vector" or "Matrix" to/from Matlab data file ".mat", or text based file ".matt".

-## Implementation Philosophy
+## Internal Coding Rules
-* Easy for users to understand and modify.
+* C++14/17 features used: `if constexpr`
-* Using c++17 features.
+* Code should be easy to understand and modify.
-* If template is used, it must work for all possible instanciations.
+* Interface and implementation should separated.
-* use SFINAE macro `SLISC_IF(bool)` to limit template instanciation.
+* Class members variables should start with `m_` for clearity, and avoid name confliction with member function arguments.
-* If not using template, implement functions for mostly used types, implement others when needed, never try to implement for all types.
+* Use SFINAE macro `SLISC_IF(bool)` to limit template instanciation.
-* Never try to unify the format of everything unless there's nothing else to do.
+* Templates must work for all possible instanciations.

 ## TODO
 * consider define pure imaginary number as a spetial class, and implement more efficient "+", "-", "*", "/", etc.